KrishKrosh/digital-garden/_notes/Taking AP Classes.md

 It is perfectly rational to trade 2 years of lesser quality high school education for 4 years of higher quality university education and possible downstream benefits including status, wealth, or other humane desires.

-**There is any easy way to fix as for a teacher**: teach in depth and mark easily.
+**There is any easy way to fix this as a teacher**: teach in depth and mark easily.
 I can think of some who already do this.
 I will leave it up to the teachers to decide if contributing to geographic grade inflation is worth it.
 In my opinion, it is.
 Another argument is that "going easy" isn't fair to the students because it is misrepresentative of the real world.
 In this case I would strongly question why the teacher thinks it is in the students best interest to be the primary bottleneck in their life.

 ### Take AP Classes!